-Perhaps because the characters in Brendan Gall’s Wide Awake Hearts are so self-centered, trying to relate to any of them was a lesson in futility.
-And while a selfish unlikability isn’t necessarily a recipe for a bad script, in Gall’s blurred world there is no easy way in for an audience that can’t care for its characters.
+Perhaps because the characters in Brendan Gall’s Wide Awake Hearts are so self-centred, trying to relate to any of them was a lesson in futility.
+And while a selfish unlikability isn’t necessarily a recipe for a bad script, in Gall’s blurred world, there is no easy way in for an audience that can’t care for its characters.

-While it may sound complicated, Gall does manage to set the premise up quite clearly and the sexual, physical and emotional frenzy that should be created by these interlocking relationships is, on the surface, an exciting device.
+While it may sound complicated, Gall does manage to set the premise up quite clearly, and the sexual, physical and emotional frenzy that should be created by these interlocking relationships is, on the surface, an exciting device.
 But it never quite gets to where it wants to go.
 Where things get complicated is in the meta-blurring of lines between the film world and the reality of Gall’s characters.
-Gall flip-flops between those two worlds to the point where at times we don’t know where one ends and the other begins.
-One supposes that may be part of his point though, as it speaks to the inability for some to separate what they see on screen from the actors who play them.
-As we are left at times trying to discern the fact from fiction though, we are never allowed to know these people as flesh and blood.
+Gall flip-flops between those two worlds to the point where at times, we don’t know where one ends and the other begins.
+One supposes that may be part of his point, though, as it speaks to the inability of some to separate what they see on screen from the actors who play them.
+As we are left at times trying to discern the fact from fiction, though, we are never allowed to know these people as flesh and blood.

 The blurring of worlds also extends to Gall’s writing.
-Everyone, no matter which world they are currently residing on, talk as if they just stepped onto a movie set : “Stop talking in punchlines”, one says.
+Everyone, no matter which world they are currently residing in, talks as if they just stepped onto a movie set: “Stop talking in punchlines,” one says.
 “Stop giving me setups” is the unhesitant answer.
 Even in the sexually charged moments of the play, and there are many, Gall’s foreplay is words.